kitnato/neverquest/src/data/manual.md

 Encountered after completing the current [wilderness](#wilderness) stage.

-All goods and services offered by the caravan crew are purchasable with [coins](#coins), [scrap](#scrap) or [essence](#essence).
+All goods and services offered by the caravan crew are purchasable with [essence](#essence).
 Once at the caravan, the only other option apart from interacting with the crew is to return to the wilderness, which will increase its stage (if the previous wilderness was left at the maximum stage).

 The [merchant](#merchant) is always present from the start.
-Other crew members can be acquired at a cost of coins, who then offer more goods and services.
+Other crew members can be acquired at a cost of essence, who then offer more goods and services.
 They become available as the stage increases.

 #### Alchemist

-Offers conversion of coins, essence, [gems](#gems) and scrap between one another.
+Offers conversion of [gems](#gems) between one another.

 #### Blacksmith

 Crafts [armor](#armor), [weapons](#weapons) and [shields](#shields).
-Requires coins as well as scrap.
+Requires essence.

 #### Medic

-Offers full healing in exchange for coins.
+Offers full healing in exchange for essence.
 Also sells [bandages](#bandages) that fully restore health.

 #### Mercenary